KC-7/rock-paper-scissors/README.md

 - Submit a pull request for review.

 ## Sources
-This project was created using resources from the following sources:
+This basic demo project was created using resources from the following sources:

-- ChatGPT - used in part for the readme
+- ChatGPT - used in part for the readme to assit in documenting the project
 - W3Schools - favicon
 - Font Awesome - Icons
 - Web Dev Simplified Youtube Channel - RPS Walkthrough Coding Project